-If you have not received a confirmation of receipt from EPA within 30 days of the proposal deadline, please contact Jeanette Mendes at 202-566-1887 or mendes.jeanette@epa.gov.
+Applications will be time and date stamped electronically.
+If you have not received a confirmation of receipt from EPA within 30 days of the proposal deadline, please contact Jerry Minor-Gordon at 202-566-1817 or minor-gordon.jerry@epa.gov.
 Failure to do so may result in your proposal not being reviewed.

-IV.C.
-Content and Form of Proposal Submission
+IV.C Content and Form of Proposal Submission